davidmelton/class.template.php/README.md

 The `set()` method of `Template` accepts two arguments.
 The first argument is the name of the placeholder that you want to modify.
 The second argumant is the content that you want to put into the placeholder.

-If you open `index.php` again in your browser and view the source code of the page you should see the following HTML code:
+If you open `index.php` again in your browser and view the source code of the page, you should see the following HTML code with your content inserted into the placeholders:

 ```html